mrbarbasa/werewolf/README.md

 - It is very important to sign in as player `one` if you wish to test out this game by yourself.
 Only player `one` is assigned as the host to room `Hello`.
 - Each round in the development version is only allocated 10 seconds, while the production version has the actual game timer.
 - The production version is a work in progress and is not yet production quality.

+### How to Play
+You are randomly assigned one of three roles: Villager, Seer, or Werewolf.
+In a game of 8 players, there are 5 villagers, 1 seer (on the villagers' team), and 2 werewolves.
+The game is played in alternating night and day phases, and the day phase has multiple rounds: discussion, accusation, defense, dusk, judgment, and verdict.

+The night phase lasts for 30 seconds.
+During the night phase, werewolves may choose one person to kill from the Players list.
+Of the 2 werewolves, whoever is the first to click the kill button will make the single kill for the night (first-come, first-served is not the best implementation for what is supposed to be a team effort and I plan to change it in a future version).
+If the night timer runs out before the werewolves make a decision, no one is killed that night.

+Also during the night phase, the seer may choose one person to scan.
+This action identifies whether or not that person is a werewolf or not.
+Again, if the night timer runs out before the seer makes a decision, no one is scanned that night.

+The day phase has the following rounds:

+First two rounds:
+- Discussion (90 seconds): Players try to figure out who the werewolves are.
+- Accusation (30 seconds): Players vote for who they think is a werewolf.

+If someone is goes on trial (must have 2 votes):
+- Defense (20 seconds): Player on trial speaks in his or her defense.
+No one else can speak at this time.
+- Judgment (30 seconds): All players, including the player on trial, gets to vote guilty or innocent.
+- Verdict (5 seconds): Message displays, says if player on trial is lynched or not.

+If no one receives enough votes to go on trial:
+- Dusk (5 seconds): Message displays, says no one goes on trial.

+Werewolves win when there are an equal number of villagers/seer as there are werewolves.
+Villagers/seer win when all werewolves are eliminated.